botsgalaxy/RioTradersPromoBotV2/README.md

 ## To Do

-- add database to store user info
+- add database to store user info [ ✅ Done]
-- add broadcast support to broadcast message to users
+- add broadcast support to broadcast message to users  [ ✅ Done]
 - add bot block handler
 - switch to webhook
-- add dockerfile [with builder]
+- add dockerfile [with builder] [ ✅ Done]